 The other details on the Presidential Crest share similar elements with the Singapore national flag.
 The red and white colours represent the universal brotherhood and equality of man, and everlasting purity and virtue respectively.
 The crescent moon represents a young country on the ascent.
 The five stars symbolise the ideals of democracy, peace, progress, justice and equality.

 The first Presidential Crest was made after Singapore gained independence.
-Made of wood, it was hung over the front entrance of the Main Building before it was moved to the Lodge.
-A newer version was reproduced and today, it hangs in the President’s Office.
+Made of wood, the original was hung at the Istana.
+The Presidential Crest was subsequently reproduced and today, it hangs over the front entrance of the Main Building and in the President’s Office.

-Today, the Presidential Crest is used only by the President and his Office.
+The Presidential Crest is used only by the President and the Office.
 It is used on state crockery, state gifts and stationery related to the President.